Search

 How to Mix:

-Dissolve the sugar in hot water, let it cool, and fill your hummingbird feeder.
-Food coloring is unnecessary — your feeder's red color will do the trick!
+Dissolve the sugar completely in hot water, allow it to cool thoroughly, and then fill your hummingbird feeder.
+Adding food coloring is unnecessary — your feeder's red color will do the trick!

 Recipe #4: Winter Survival Mix